fjenett/Gradio-Dev-Docker/README.md

                 `-- index.ts
 ```

-If you add / rename files you will need to update the run command (see start script) to map these files into the container.
+If you add, move or rename files you will need to update the run command (see start script) to map these files into the container.

 More background information is available here:
 https://gradio.app/creating_a_new_component/